Henry Ford Health and U.S. News & World Report’s Best Hospitals Survey

 - Research Scientist Mohammad Ejaz Ahmed, PhD, was recently awarded a prestigious R01 grant totaling $2.2 million from the NIH to explore the metabolic regulation of Neutrophil Extracellular Traps (NETs) in traumatic brain injury (TBI).
 This project will investigate how activation of the energy-sensing enzyme AMPK influences NET formation and inflammation in the brain following TBI.
 By understanding the interplay between metabolism and immune response, the research aims to uncover new therapeutic strategies to reduce inflammation and improve outcomes for patients suffering from TBI.

-- Our adoption of RapidAI, a platform that can accelerate stroke diagnosis and treatment, recently earned us the spotlight in the AMA news.
+- Our adoption of RapidAI, a platform that can accelerate stroke diagnosis and treatment, recently earned us a spotlight in the AMA news.
 This is an augmented intelligence (AI) tool that analyzes CT scans for large vessel occlusion and instantly sends images and notifications to clinicians’ mobile devices.
 This technology allows our team to respond immediately and with the appropriate level of care.

 - Zehra Farzal, MD and Judy (Yikun) Wang, DO were the first in Michigan to use the adaptive Deep Brain Stimulation (aDBS) technology.
 This delivers constant stimulation to help control brain stimulation resulting in involuntary movement such as in Parkinson’s Disease, essential tremors (ET) or cervical dystonia.